by Justin Williams

 “Easy, Sammy,” I say.
 “I think you’ve heard too many stories.
 Mrs. Rosetti isn’t magic.”

 “Ah the imagination of a child.
 More valuable than diamonds it is.”
 Mrs. Rosetti says, keeping her impeccable composure.
 “Don’t worry dear Sam.
 I do my best to grant the wishes of all my precious little children.”

-Sam smiles and lays back, satisfied with the answer, and probably the complement as well.
+Sam smiles and lays back, satisfied with the answer, and probably the compliment as well.